MicrosoftDocs/well-architected/well-architected/reliability/failure-mode-analysis.md

 #### Outcome

 For the outcome of your analysis, create a set of documents that effectively communicate your findings, the decisions that you have made relative to the flow components and mitigation, and the effect of the failure on your workload.
+When estimating the effect of a paticular failure mode take into consideration the impact on the workload functionality, operations and the overall business.

 In your analysis, prioritize the failure modes and mitigation strategies that you have identified based on severity and likelihood.
 Use this prioritization to focus your documentation on those failure modes that are common and severe enough to warrant spending the time, effort, and resources on designing mitigation strategies around.
 For example, there might be some failure modes that are very rare in occurrence or detection.
 Designing mitigation strategies around them isn't worth the cost.